compsocialscience/summer-institute/2020/materials/day3-text-analysis/basic-text-analysis/Rpres/Basic_Text_Analysis.md

 Regular Expression
 ========================================================

-A pattern that describes a set of strings, e.g.
+A pattern that describes a set of strings

 It's GREP-tastic!